Now, is there really a bad time to visit Japan?!

 And when speaking of climate, one more thing to keep in mind is that this is just generally speaking.

-Japan stretches a long way from north (Hokkaido island, good food a winter destination) to south (Okinawa islands) so weather can vary based on where exactly you’ll be.
+Japan stretches a long way from north (Hokkaido island, good food a winter destination) to south (Okinawa, good for tropical islands) so weather can vary based on where exactly you’ll be.